Olivia McLoughlin: Aston Villa

-After starting her career with Birmingham City, where she was named 2019–20 under-16 players' player of the year.
+McLoughlin starting her career with Birmingham City, where she was named 2019–20 under-16 players' player of the year.

 McLoughlin moved to city rivals Aston Villa in the summer of 2020.
-On 12 January 2021, it was announced that Olivia McLoughlin had been promoted to the first team from the academy.
-She made her senior debut on 17 January as 65th-minute substitute, replacing Asmita Ale in a 7–0 loss to Manchester City in the FA WSL.
+On 12 January 2021, it was announced that she had been promoted to the first team from the academy.
+She made her senior debut on 17 January as 65th-minute substitute, replacing Asmita Ale in a 7–0 loss to Manchester City in the Women's Super League (WSL).

 On 17 October 2022, two days after her 18th birthday, McLoughlin signed her first fully professional contract with Aston Villa.

+Following a short loan at Scottish club Rangers, McLoughlin departed the club at the end of her contract to sign a permanent contract with them.

+Rangers

+In January 2024, McLoughlin joined Rangers on a loan deal until the end of the season.
+Following a successful time, at the end of her contract with Aston Villa, she signed a two-year permanent contract with Rangers in June 2024.

+Leicester City

+McLoughlin left Rangers to return to the WSL in September 2025, signing a three-year contract with Leicester City.

 International career

 McLoughlin has featured for the Under-15 and Under-16 England squads.
 On 20 October 2021, McLoughlin made her debut for the England U19s, in a 1–0 away victory over Republic of Ireland in a 2022 UEFA Women's Under-19 Championship qualification match.

-On 5 October 2022, McLoughlin scored her first youth international goal, in a 5–0 victory over Slovenia.
+On 5 October 2022, McLoughlin scored her first youth international goal for the under-19s, in a 5–0 victory over Slovenia.